 Remember that honey should not be fed to babies under 12 months because it has spores and can cause botulism.
 Also, cow’s milk can not substitute for breast milk or formula milk, as it does not contain the nutrition that babies need.

 How to make meals work

 Try eating with your child by including Your Child on the dinner table.
 This lets Your Child observe how adults eat, try new food, and enjoy conversations.
 Make eating an enjoyable experience.

 If Your Child rejects a new food, try serving it with the little one’s favorite food to give more comfort in trying new things.

 While breast milk and infant formula remain the best sources of nutrition for growing infants, Your Child may start to have preferences toward other foods as the little one approaches the first birthday.
 This will affect the amount of milk intake.

-Try to follow the baby’s cues to see if you should offer more or less food after each feeding.
+Try to follow the baby’s cues to see if more food or less food should be offered after each feeding.
 If the baby is full, they may refuse to eat, turn away, or spit the food out.